Kids and technology: 7 Ways to prevent tech addiction.

 7. Get outside!

 This ones pretty simple and straight forward.
 Make sure your kids have good outdoor gear so the outside can be enjoyed no matter the weather.
-Research good outdoor places to explore and have a few with undercover areas.
+Research good outdoor places to explore and have a few gems with undercover areas.
 These could be parks, schools, playgrounds, trails, or beaches.
 Visit them regularly and often and make sure to bring some cool things to play with, such as shovels, magnifying glasses, balls, and anything else cool you can think of.